skehrli/xk-OS/lab/lab1design.md

     for the process open file table spot to point to.
   - Open the file through the file system.
   - If the file is an actual file (see `stat.h` for file types), it is only allowed to open with `O_RDONLY` mode.
-    Attemp to open it with any writable modes should return an error.
+    Attemp to open it with any writable mode should return an error.
   - If the file is a device file, it is allowed to be opened with writable permissions.
   - Returns the index into the process open file table as the file descriptor, or -1 on failure.
 - `file_close`: